 Now that you’ve done your research and started properly engaging with your followers, it’s time to see if you’re reaping any benefits.
 Your data will help you make better decisions about your efforts and what you should be doing going forward.

-Using an analytics and moderation tool like Sotrender’s, you can check how your profiles have fared at this time.
+Using an analytics and social inbox tool like Sotrender’s, you can check how your profiles have fared at this time.
 Add your profile and take a look at the most important metrics.
 These can include but aren’t limited to:

 - Follower growth (slightly before and after you’ve changed your social customer service strategy)